uri-chandler/newsflash.js/README.md

 As an `Array` of strings, a multi-event to register to.
 The order of the events in the array does not matter (it gets normalized internally).

 - `handler`
 Function callback that will get called whenever the event is published.
-If any data was published with the event, the callback will get this data as the only argument.
+If any data was published with the event, the callback will get this data as its only argument.

 Example (single event):
 ```javascript